-The program planned for their April 17th performance includes:
+The program for their August 22 performance included:

 Elliott Carter - String Quartet No. 5 (1995)